sourcefrog/cargo-mutants/README.md

 practical sweet-spot to discover missing tests, while (at least at moderate-size trees) still making it feasible to exhaustively generate every mutant.

+## Stability

+cargo-mutants is in alpha and behavior, output formats, command-line syntax, etc, may change from one release to the next.

 ### Mutagen